 When it makes it to water animals like sea turtles mistake plastic wrap and grocery bags for jellyfish.
 (Source) Consuming the plastic can either kill the turtle right away or make them more buoyant, which stunts their growth and slows their reproduction.

-Our Favorite Plastic Wrap Alternatives for a Zero Waste Kitchen
+The Best Plastic Wrap Alternatives for Your Waste-Free Kitchen

 There are so many alternatives to plastic wrap these days!
 So many companies are finding creative, long-lasting alternatives that you can use again and again.